 If in fact they are fleas, flea treatments are not an easy job.
-While you may control some adults with “bombs” or foggers, there may be some larvae left in the carpets and cracks and crevices.
-Additionally, the pets need to be treated.
-Even if you do not have any pets, fleas can be a problem.
+While you may control some adults with "bombs" or foggers, there may be some larvae left in the carpets and cracks and crevices.
+Additionally, any pets need to be treated.
+Even if you do not have pets, fleas can still be a problem.

 Humans and pets can bring fleas in from the yard outside, so yard treatments may have to be done.
 Lawns should be kept trimmed low.

-Inside vacuuming is the best way to get rid of eggs, larva and adults, but it is imperative that you discard the bag and not leave it in your unit.
+Inside, vacuuming is the best way to get rid of eggs, larva, and adults.
+It is imperative that you discard the bag immediately.
 Concentrate on areas where pets, if you have them, like to lie around.
 Speaking of pets, take them to your vet to get a flea treatment.
-After the initial treatment from the vet, continue on with topical or oral flea treatments on a scheduled basis.
+After the initial treatment from the vet, continue with topical or oral flea treatments on a scheduled basis.

 Another issue is that you may have wildlife, rodents, feral cats, etc. coming into areas of your home.
-This may include raccoons, squirrels and other wildlife coming into your attic.
-If this is the case, you will need to eliminate that source by preventing their entry into your home through an exclusion program or trapping the animals.
-Even an infested animal that came in your home and died will be a huge problem, as fleas will jump off and look for a live source of food.
+This may include raccoons, squirrels, and other wildlife that prefer living in attic spaces.
+If this is the case, you must prevent their entry into your home through an exclusion program or trapping methods.
+Even an animal that died in your home can be a problem, as fleas will jump off and look for a live source of food.

 Call Orkin today for a free estimate and to schedule a home inspection.
-A highly trained, local Orkin Man will come to your home and conduct an assessment of the problem, making recommendations on how to best proceed with treatments around your home.
+A highly trained professional will come to your home and conduct an assessment of the problem, making recommendations on how to best proceed with treatments around your home.